pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

 Any distributor configuration value that is not specified remains unchanged.

 The first step is represented by a :ref:`call_report`.
-Upon completion of step 1 the spawned_tasks field will be populated with links to any tasks required complete step 2.
+Upon completion of step 1 the spawned_tasks field will be populated with links to any tasks required to complete step 2.
 Updating a distributor causes each binding associated with that repository to be updated as well.
 See :ref:`bind` for details.